cameronteconway/fashion/README.md

 ## Technologies

-The project is built using the frontend JavaScript library [React](https://reactjs.org/) the rest is standard CSS and vanilla JavaScript.
+The project is built using the frontend JavaScript library [React](https://reactjs.org/) along with TypeScript, styling is dealt with using SCSS following the BEM methodology.